Former Love Island Host Caroline Flack Found Dead at 40

 Caroline Flack, former host of the U.K. reality shows The X Factor and Love Island, has died.
 She was 40 years old.

-Flack was found dead in her home in her native London, Deadline and other outlets reported.
+Flack took her own life and was found dead in her apartment in East London, her family's lawyer

+A lawyer for the Flack family confirmed that Caroline took her own life and was found in her east London flat on Saturday.

 "We can confirm that our Caroline passed away today on the 15th February," her family said in a statement to the Press Association.
 "We would ask that the press both respect the privacy of the family at this difficult time."